TurboLabIt/TurboLab.it/docs/encoding.md

 La regola da seguire è:

-> the database should store the cleanest possible raw data

-> sanitize on input, escape on output
+> the database should store the cleanest possible raw data: sanitize on input, escape on output

 L'argomentazione è: